 Fukuoka is one of the most up-and-coming cities in Japan.
 A lively sports atmosphere, a rich history, and arguably one of the best food scenes in Asia, Fukuoka is absolutely one of Japan’s best-kept secrets.

-Although the centre of the city is WILD, exciting and full of everything a Japanese city should be, you’re also only a 20-minute drive from mountains and beaches.
-Fukuoka gives you the best of both worlds and I’m all about it.
+Although the centre of the city is WILD, exciting and full of everything a Japanese city should be… You’re only a 20-minute drive from mountains and beaches.
+Fukuoka gives you the best of both worlds and I’m all about it!

 Fukuoka is an incredible city, but it is sprawling and huge.
-Packed with loads of different neighborhoods, deciding where to stay can be a daunting task.
-Especially if you’ve never visited the city.
+Packed with loads of different neighbourhoods, deciding where to stay can be a daunting task.

 That’s where I come in!
 I’ve explored this epic city and created this guide on where to stay in Fukuoka to make your decision-making a hell of a lot easier.
 I’ll dive into my top five areas to stay in and what makes each unique.
 I’ve even thrown in some of the best activities in each spot.